Estimating Demand Elasticities Using Nonlinear Pricing, October 2013 (Revision Requested) [PDF]

 Nonlinear pricing is prevalent in industries such as health care, public utilities, and telecommunications.
 However, nonlinear pricing in these sectors causes bias when estimating elasticities for welfare analysis or policy changes.
 This paper develops a local elasticity estimation method that takes advantage of nonlinear price schedules to isolate consumers' expenditure choices from selection and simultaneity biases.
 This method improves over previous approaches because it uses commonly-available observational data and requires a single general monotonicity assumption.
 Using detailed claims-level health insurance data with two nonlinearities, this paper measures declining elasticities from -0.26 to -0.09 along initial expenditure ranges, in contrast to previous work which aggregates over a skewed spending distribution.
 These estimates are then used to calculate moral hazard deadweight loss.
 This method enables estimation on many policies with nonlinear pricing which previous tools could not address.

-Moral Hazard, Adverse Selection and Health Expenditures: A Semiparametric Analysis (with Patrick Bajari, Han Hong, and Ahmed Khwaja), September 2012 (Revision requested at RAND) [PDF]
+Moral Hazard, Adverse Selection and Health Expenditures: A Semiparametric Analysis (with Patrick Bajari, Han Hong, and Ahmed Khwaja), September 2013 (2nd Revision requested) [PDF]

 Theoretical models predict asymmetric information in health insurance markets may generate inefficient outcomes due to adverse selection and moral hazard.
 However, previous empirical research has found it difficult to disentangle adverse selection from moral hazard in health care.
 We empirically study this question by a using unique data set with confidential information from a large self insured employer to estimate a structural model of the demand for health insurance and medical care.
 We propose a two-step semi-parametric estimation strategy that builds on the work on identification and estimation of auction models.
 We find significant evidence of moral hazard and adverse selection.